Conditional entropy minimization principle for learning domain invariant representation features: Experiments

 \subsection{Datasets}

 \textbf{AC-CMNIST \cite{arjovsky2019invariant}}.
-Anti-causal-CMNIST dataset is a synthetic binary classification dataset derived from MNIST dataset which is proposed in \cite{arjovsky2019invariant} and also used in \cite{ahuja2021invariance}.
-While the original MNIST images are grayscale, the images in AC-CMNIST are colored either red or green in a way that correlates strongly (but spuriously) with the class label.
-By construction, the label is more strongly correlated with the color than with the digit, so any algorithm purely minimizing training error will tend to explore the color and thus fail at the test phase.
-For training and testing, there are three environments in AC-CMNIST: two training environments containing 25,000 data points each, and one test environment containing 10,000 data points.
+The Anti-causal-CMNIST dataset is a synthetic binary classification dataset derived from the MNIST dataset.
+It was proposed in \cite{arjovsky2019invariant} and is also used in \cite{ahuja2021invariance}.
+There are three domains in AC-CMNIST: two training domains containing 25,000 data points each, and one test domain containing 10,000 data points.
+Similar to the CMNIST dataset \cite{lecun1998mnist}, the images in AC-CMNIST are colored red or green in such a way that the color correlates strongly with the binary label in the two seen (training) domains, but is weakly correlated with the label in the unseen test domain.
+The goal is to identify whether the colored digit is less than five or more than five (binary label).
+Thus, in this dataset color is designed to be a spurious invariant feature.
 For a fair comparison, we utilize the same construction of AC-CMNIST dataset as in \cite{arjovsky2019invariant} \cite{ahuja2021invariance}.

-\textbf{CS-CMNIST \cite{ahuja2020empirical}.} Covariate-Shift-CMNIST dataset is a synthetic classification dataset derived from Colored-MNIST (CMNIST) dataset which is proposed in \cite{ahuja2020empirical} and also used in \cite{ahuja2021invariance}.
-CS-CMNIST relies on selection bias to induce spurious correlations from a synthetic generative model.
-We follow the same construction based on \cite{ahuja2021invariance} to set up a ten-class classification task, where the ten classes are the ten digits.
-For each digit class, we have an associated color.
-There are also three environments: two training environments containing 20,000 data points each, one test containing 20,000 data points.
-That said, the color (spurious feature) does not carry any extra information about the label in this dataset.
-More detail about CS-CMNIST and the model for generating this dataset can be found in Section 7.2.1.A of \cite{ahuja2020empirical}.
-For a fair comparison, we utilize the same construction of CS-CMNIST dataset as in \cite{ahuja2021invariance}.
+\textbf{CS-CMNIST \cite{ahuja2020empirical}.} The Covariate-Shift-CMNIST dataset is a synthetic classification dataset derived from CMNIST dataset.
+It was proposed in \cite{ahuja2020empirical} and used in \cite{ahuja2021invariance}.
+This dataset has three domains: two training domains containing 20,000 data points each and one test domain also containing 20,000 data points.
+We follow the construction method of \cite{ahuja2021invariance} to set up a ten-class classification task, where the ten classes are the ten digits from 0 to 9, and each digit class is assigned a color that is strongly correlated with the label in the two seen training domains and is independent of the label in the unseen test domain.
+Details of the CS-CMNIST and the model for generating this dataset can be found in Section~7.2.1.A of \cite{ahuja2020empirical}.
+For a fair comparison, we utilize the same construction methodology of the CS-CMNIST dataset as in \cite{ahuja2021invariance}.